-Opex were €26m lower than last fiscal year at constant currency reflecting the favorable effect of changes in perimeter, lower Bad Debt and continued strict cost discipline in the legacy businesses which more than offset additional costs for growth verticals.
-In the context of the LEAP 2 cost-saving program, €24 million savings are being achieved, in the high end of the 20-25 million annual savings target range.
+Opex (Operating costs and selling, general and administrative expenses) were 26 million euros lower than last fiscal year at constant currency reflecting the favourable effect of changes in perimeter, lower Bad Debt and continued strict cost discipline in the legacy businesses, which more than offset additional costs for growth verticals.
+In the context of the LEAP 2 cost-saving program, 24 million euros savings are being achieved, in the high end of the 20-25 million euros annual savings target range.